spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

       The next step varies based on the selected calculator type:

-      1. *Fixed amount*: Enter the prices to be discounted.
+      1. *Fixed amount*: Enter the amounts (per currency and price mode, if applicable) to be discounted.

       2. *Percentage*: Enter the values (percentage) to be discounted.